-Whilst our school/college strictly follows statutory guidance and information from the government Sexual Violence and Sexual Harassment Between Children in Schools and Colleges, the following measures are in place to support children and staff if such incidents are reported and received in our school/college.
+Whilst our school strictly follows statutory guidance and information from the government Sexual Violence and Sexual Harassment Between Children in Schools and Colleges, the following measures are in place to support children and staff if such incidents are reported and received in our school.

-Please refer to Overdale Infant School Sexual Violence and Harassment Policy.
+Also see Overdale Infant School Sexual Violence and Harassment Policy.

-30 Keeping Children Safe in Education 2023 (publishing.service.gov.uk) - Part 5 Child on Child Abuse (Sexualised behaviour/Harassment)
+Keeping children safe in education 2024 (publishing.service.gov.uk)- Part 5 Child on Child Abuse (Sexualised behaviour/Harassment)